https://github.com/lerna-lite/lerna-lite

 Below are the main reasons as to why this fork was created:

-1. Lerna repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
+1. Lerna's repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)

 - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna

-- we now also replicate Lerna's PRs whenever possible (except Nx specific changes which are ignored)
+- we also replicate all Lerna PRs whenever possible (except for `Nx` specific changes which are ignored)

-- Lerna-Lite is entirely modular, all commands are totally optional (install only what you really need).
+- Lerna-Lite is entirely modular, every commands are totally optional (install only what you need).

-3. Rewrote the lib in TypeScript and is also built as ESM only since v2.0 (you can still use it in a CJS environment)
+3. The project was rewritten in TypeScript with ESM-only since v2.0 (you can still use it in a CJS environment)

-- if you already use Nx then it's probably better to use Lerna, otherwise Lerna-Lite is preferred
+- note, if you already use `Nx` then it's probably better to use Lerna, otherwise Lerna-Lite is a better alternative

-- if you use other tools like TurboRepo and install the original Lerna you end up with 2 similar tools (not good)
+- if you use tools like TurboRepo and install the original Lerna, you end up installing 2 similar tools (not good)

-6. Lerna-Lite added a few unique features (not available in Lerna itself):
+5. in Lerna-Lite we also added a few unique features which are not available in Lerna (original):

 - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol)